zokradonh/kopano-docker/README.md

   - If you are just interested in the demo environment you can accept the default values by pressing `Enter` on each question
 - now run `docker-compose up` and you will see how the remaining Docker images are pulled and then everything is started
 - after startup has succeeded you can access the Kopano WebApp by going to `https://kopano.demo/webapp`
-- there are already some users created in the demo ldap.
+- there are already some users created in the demo LDAP.
 These users all have a password that is identical to the username, e.g. the password for `user1` user `user1`.

-If you want to get an impression how the containers interact/relate with each other have a look at the [architecture](architecture.md) description.
+If you want to get an impression how the containers interact/relate with each other have a look at the [architecture](ARCHITECTURE.md) description.

-**Note:** There have been reports about the ldap demo not starting up on MacOS.
+**Note:** There have been reports about the LDAP demo not starting up on MacOS.
 It is recommended to use a Linux OS if you want to use the bundled LDAP image.

 The `docker-compose.yml` file by default pulls Docker containers from https://hub.docker.com/r/zokradonh/kopano_core/ and https://hub.docker.com/r/zokradonh/kopano_webapp/.
 These images are based on the [Kopano nightly builds](https://download.kopano.io/community/) and will contain the latest version available from the time the image was built.